 If the weather’s too miserable for playing outside, indoor football can be either a blessing or a preference.
-However, a different football boot is needed for this all together.
+However, a different football boot is needed for this altogether.
 Indoor Football Boots are ideal for sports halls, gymnasiums and multi-sport arenas.
-Their low profile soles provide the perfect grip and comfort as well as protecting the playing surface from getting unwanted scuffs or marks.
+Their low-profile soles provide the perfect grip and comfort as well as protect the playing surface from getting unwanted scuffs or marks.
 Look for the ‘IN’ (indoor) abbreviation when searching for these boots.

 What does IN mean? - Indoor!

 A new must have for any footballer is Artificial Ground Boots.
 There’s been a huge rise in the UK in recent years of 3G (rubber crumb) and 4G (longer pile to replicate actual grass with rubber/sand infill) pitches and a new surface means new boots.
 The rise of this newer type of surface means football can take place all year round without relying on the weather, making it a popular choice for many.
 Artificial surfaces are even making their way into the professional game so the rise will only continue.

 You shouldn’t use studs on this type of ground as you’ll need something with dimpled soles to provide maximum grip to keep control.
 When you’re shopping for these boots, make sure to look for ‘AG’ (artificial ground).